STOIE/recipes/recipes/laksa/README.md

 #### Method

-1. Mix the papain into the meet.
+1. Blend all the chillies together with the shallot and belacan.
-1. Mix cornstarch into shaoxing wine to make a slurry.
+1. Heat a small saucepan over medium heat and fry the paste in the peanut oil for about 10 minutes, or until very fragrant, stirring frequently.
+1. Stir in the sugar and set aside for serving.

 ### Prawn Oil